Watershed Restoration Action Strategy (WRAS)

-The Goal of the WRAS was to remove the Corsica from the 303 d list of impaired waterways.
+The Goal of the WRAS was to remove the Corsica River from the 303(d) list of impaired waterways.
 This goal was to be accomplished by putting in place the following 13 implementation strategies.

-- Increase Nutrient uptake: install 3,000 acres of cover crops to reduce nutrients by 21,000 lbs (N) and 570 lbs (P).
+- Increase Nutrient Uptake: Install 3,000 acres of cover crops to reduce nutrients by 21,000 lbs of nitrogen (N) and 570 lbs of phosphorus (P).

-- AG Nutrient and Sediment reducing Buffers: Add 100 acres of Ag nutrient /sediment buffers 100 ft wide.
-The reduction is 9,188 lbs (N) and 792 lbs (P).
+- Install Agricultural Buffers: Add 100 acres of 100-foot wide nutrient and sediment reducing buffers 100 ft wide to reduce 9,188 lbs (N) and 792 lbs (P).

 - Centreville Low Impact Development Ordinance and Stormwater Manual: The town of Centreville will produce a water quality ordinance and water quality design manual to supercede the existing Queen Anne County Stormwater management ordinance.
 This low impact design is modeled after Huntersville , North Carolina’s low impact development ordinance.
 Design and construction of regional urban stormwater management facilities at Millstream and Gravel Run.
 The goal reduction is 33% for (N) and 46% for (P).